Warm winter no worry for D.C. Cherry Blossom festival

 April 4 is the average date for the cherry trees to reach peak bloom, or when 70 percent of the blossoms of the Yoshino cherry tree variety are open.

 The 2012 Cherry Blossom festival runs from March 20 to April 27.
-It includes art shows, concerts, kabuki theater, kite flying, bicycle tours and a rugby tournament.
-(Reporting By Ian Simpson; Editing by Paul Thomasch and Eric Walsh)
+It includes art shows, concerts, kabuki theatre, kite flying, bicycle tours and a rugby tournament.